 Search for scholarships at any of these sites:

-Fastweb - Click here to access one of the largest scholarship search tools available.
+- Fastweb - One of the largest scholarship search tools available.
 Complete the online profile and Fastweb allows you to search over 1.5 million scholarships.

-Florida Scholarships and Grants - Click here to review a list of State of Florida Grant and Scholarship Programs administered by the Office of Student Financial Assistance.
+- Florida Scholarships and Grants - List of State of Florida Grant and Scholarship Programs administered by the Office of Student Financial Assistance.

-Johnson Foundation Scholarship Information - Click here to access information about two scholarships available through the Johnson Scholarship Foundations.
+- Johnson Foundation Scholarship Information - Access information about two scholarships available through the Johnson Scholarship Foundations.
 One is for children of UPS Employees who live in Florida the other is for students with disabilities who attend one of Florida's 11 public universities.

-NAEHCY LeTendre Scholarship - Click here for more information.
-The National Association for the Education of Homeless Children and Youth provides scholarship assistance to students who are homeless or have experienced homelessness during their K-12 school attendance, and who have demonstrated average or higher than average achievement.
+- NAEHCY LeTendre Scholarship - The National Association for the Education of Homeless Children and Youth provides scholarship assistance to students who are homeless or have experienced homelessness during their K-12 school attendance, and who have demonstrated average or higher than average achievement.
 Applicants may be high school seniors, students enrolled in a GED or other alternative education program, or recent graduates/GED recipients.

 - Take the PSAT/NMSQT® in the specified year of the high school program and no later than the third year in grades 9 through 12, regardless of grade classification or educational pattern;